-Frank Buffaloe and J. W. Sartell, founder of the Houston Livestock Show and Rodeo, were partners in the Brahman cattle business.
-Frank and J.W. imported some of the first Brahman cattle into the United States in the late 1920’s.The Brahman cattle raised by the Buffaloes were world class genetics.
-In 2004, at the Annual Meeting of the American Brahman Breeders Association, Bruce visited with Mr. Fontenot from Louisiana and he advised that for 5 years from 1950 to 1959 the Grand Champion Brahman Bull from the Houston Fat Stock Show was the son of a Buffaloe bred Brahman female.
+Frank Buffaloe, Ed Buffaloe and J. W. Sartell, founders of the Houston Livestock Show and Rodeo, were partners in the Brahman cattle business.
+Frank, Ed and J.W. imported some of the first Brahman cattle into the United States in the mid 1920’s.The Brahman cattle raised by the Buffaloes were world class genetics.
+In 2004, at the Annual Meeting of the American Brahman Breeders Association, Bruce visited with Mr. Fontenot from Louisiana and he advised that for 6 years from 1950 to 1959 the Grand Champion Brahman Bull from the Houston Fat Stock Show was the son of a Buffaloe bred Brahman female.

-After Gene Buffaloe acquired the Robinson estate he raised commercial cattle.
+After Gene Buffaloe, my father, acquired the Robinson estate he raised Brahman, Brangus, and later Red Brangus cattle.
 He knew the value of crossing the English Breeds with Brahmans which were heavily muscled, heat, disease and insect resistant.
 He raised cattle that exhibited hybrid growth as demonstrated by high weaning weights.
 Gene produced thick, heavily muscled, “Easy Keeper” cows.

 In 1991, Gene Buffaloe passed away and Wilma Gullett Buffaloe handed the ranching over to her son, Bruce.
-Wilma and Bruce added registered Red Brangus cows and began to develop a registered Red Brangus herd.
-Wilma and Bruce immediately recognized that purebred 3/8 x 5/8 Red Brangus Cattle were the cattle of choice and the premium animals to breed.
+Wilma and Bruce added more registered Red Brangus cows.
+Wilma and Bruce immediately recognized that registered 3/8 x 5/8 Red Brangus Cattle were the cattle of choice and the premium animals to breed.
+Wilma and Bruce decide to join the International Red Brangus breeders Association in 1995.
+The International Red Brangus registered cattle were premium cattle to own and have since become the most desired cattle to breed and own in the world.
+In 1999, Bruce was elected to the International Red Brangus Breeders Board of Directors where he has served as Vice President and Secretary of the organization.
+In addition, Bruce and Dennis Kmiec established the IRBBA’s first website.

 In 2008, Wilma Buffaloe passed away.
 At the time of her death at age 85, Wilma was the oldest, active Red Brangus Breeder.
 She bought her last registered heifer in the CX Advantage Sale in October 2007 and she actively made decisions about which bulls to buy to improve our herd.
 Her last two Bull purchases were CX Home Run 135P and Sureway’s Rocky Street 227N.
 These bulls are held in partnership with Cox Excalibur and Triangle Farms respectively.